parkjumsun/Containership-superRepo/README.md

 # Containership
-This project is an Container Network Autoconfiguration project designed to provide network abstraction with users who don't know container network system.
+This project is a Container Network Autoconfiguration project designed to provide network abstraction with users who don't know container network system.

 In this projects, our system connects different docker netwokrs using OpenFlow Protocol. to do it, first we mapped docker network with OVS Switch and add flow rule based on IP-address using SDN Controller(ONOS)

-users don't have to know container network(=docker network) because of group system(=network abstraction system). they only need to know two information.
+users don't have to know container network(=docker network) because of group system(=network abstraction system). they only need to know following information.
-1. containers of same group can communicate with each other
+1. Containers of same group can communicate with each other
-2. to connect containers of different group, they just request our system
+2. To connect containers of different group, they can request our system

 The diagram below represents the conceptual overview of our project.